amrishparmar/Sammy-for-MyAnimeList/README.md

-**NOTE: This application does not work due to MALs removal deactivation of the API**
+**NOTE: This application does not work due to MALs deactivation of the API**

 # Sammy for MyAnimeList
 An application for updating and retrieving information from [MyAnimeList.net](https://www.myanimelist.net) (MAL) using natural language queries.